jaylac2000/Apollo-Network/MCPE Server/WorkInProgress.md

 features:
 - Scoreboard for mined/placed blocks
 - JailSystem
-- StaffChat
+- StaffChat [ScepterCore]
-- Boosters
+- Boosters (I do not know what this is, and need someone to explain to me rather than suggest a feature with no details)
 - Vouchers
 - Chest Shop
 - Vanilla coords
 - AntiSpam
 - AntiSwear
 - AutoClearLagg
-- MoneyPouch
+- MoneyPouch [ScepterCore]
 - DropParty
 - Custom Ores
 - Bosses/Boss Spawners
 - Command Blocker
-- Command Blocker for muted players [ModerationSystem]
 - Command Disabler
 - Command Hider
+- Command Blocker for muted players [ModerationSystem]
 - Envoys
 - Admin Games System
 - Weather